entekadesign/kobold-alarm-clock-card/README.md

 <config>/www/kobold-alarm-clock/kobold-alarm-clock-card.js
 ```

-Alternatively, install Kobold as a custom repository in HACS (Home Assistant Community Store).
+Alternatively, install Kobold as a custom repository in the Home Assistant Community Store (HACS).
 Start by [installing the HACS integration](https://hacs.xyz/docs/use/) in HA.
 Then, [install the repository](https://hacs.xyz/docs/faq/custom_repositories/) using the following repository URL, selecting the **Dashboard** type:

 ```bash
 https://github.com/entekadesign/kobold-alarm-clock.git